johnno1962/injectionforxcode/README.md

 ### Stop Stop Press

 Injection is now available as a standalone app rather than have to build the plugin which you can download [here](http://johnholdsworth.com/injection.html).
 As injection no longer works on the deivce due to sandboxing in iOS10 this is the recommended route going forward.
+For more information consult the [FAQ](https://johnno1962.github.io/InjectionApp/injectionfaq.html).

 ## How to Use Injection for Xcode